-We are writing to inform you of a data security incident that may have involved your information as described below.
-Molecular Pathology Laboratory Network, Inc. ("MPLN") provides molecular diagnostic services and takes the privacy and security of all information very seriously.
-While we have no evidence to suggest that any of the impacted information was misused during this incident, we are writing to inform you about the incident, our response, and steps you can take to help protect your information.
+Dutcher & Company, Inc., ("Dutcher") writes to inform you of a data security incident experienced by our company that may have involved your information as described below.
+We take the privacy and security of information very seriously, and while we have no evidence to suggest that any information was subject to actual or attempted misuse as a result of this incident, this letter includes information about the incident and steps you can take to help protect your information, should you feel it appropriate to do so.